nemequ/portable-snippets/README.md

 This repository currently contains:

- * endian.h — endianness detection and swapping
+ * endian — endianness detection and swapping

 Please don't be shy about filing issues about these; if you have problems it's likely others will, as well, so we would like to fix